wsmoses/neuralgcm/neuralgcm/experimental/jax_datetime/README.md

 Currently, `Timedelta` and `Datetime` objects are implemented as JAX pytrees, We will likely switch the implementation to make use of custom dtypes if they are supported by JAX in the future.

+The underlying integer array types wrapped by JAX-Datetime may be either NumPy or JAX arrays.
+NumPy arrays are preserved by the constructor, but the results of any computation will likely be JAX arrays.